 To help young & older growers achieve a successful family farm transition, the YGA conducts farm transition workshops at the Mid-Atlantic Fruit & Vegetable Convention in Hershey, PA.

 View Ann Dugan's presentation on Farm Transition Planning - Bringing in the Next Generation from Community Media on Vimeo.

 Sharing Diversification & Marketing Ideas

 YGA members are constantly sharing new ideas with one another.
 One of the best ways to do this is to join us on tours and trips!
 Stay on top of information for new farmers by linking up with Penn State Extension's Start Farming Blog or attend some of the many courses for new, establishing and next generation farmers.

 The YGA is associated with Penn State Cooperative Extension; through this partnership, members have the opportunity to learn about new specialty crop innovations—even as they are being developed!
 Learn more about new technology developed by Penn State and its collaborators.
-In previous years, young growers have even ventured to Quebec, Canada with the International Fruit Tree Association, Bolzano, Italy and New Zealand to learn about different fruit production techniques.
+Young growers have ventured to New Zealand, Bolzano, Italy, California

 Horticulture Student Recruitment